Skip to contents

 galah is an R interface to biodiversity data hosted by the ‘living atlases’; a set of organisations that share a common codebase, and act as nodes of the Global Biodiversity Information Facility (GBIF).
 These organisations collate and store observations of individual life forms, using the ‘Darwin Core’ data standard.

 galah enables users to locate and download species observations, taxonomic information, record counts, or associated media such as images or sounds.
 Users can restrict their queries to particular taxa or locations by specifying which columns and rows are returned by a query, or by restricting their results to observations that meet particular quality-control criteria.
-With a few minor exceptions, all functions return a tibble as their standard format.
+All functions return a tibble as their standard format.

 Installation